 Chair, Multiple Mini Interviews (2003-2013)

 Acupuncture is a system of diagnosis and treatment.
-The diagnosis is based on a comprehensive Chinese theory of energy balance.
+The diagnosis is based on determining the neuro-musculoskeletal structures involved or a comprehensive Chinese theory of energy balance.
 The treatment involves insertion of small solid needles into precise anatomical sites in the body to produce therapeutic effects.

 Benefits of Acupuncture for Patients